 More information about Fiji is available on the Fiji Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Fiji in 1971, following its independence from the United Kingdom.
 Relations between Fiji and the United States have traditionally been good.
 The two countries share a multi-ethnic heritage, a commitment to democratic values, and a record of close cooperation on international peacekeeping operations, regional security, environmental issues including climate change, and economic development.
-The U.S. Peace Corps is active in Fiji, with some 65 volunteers in 13 Fijian provinces, and in 2018 celebrated its 50th anniversary in the country.
+The U.S. Peace Corps has been active in Fiji since 1968, with more than 65 volunteers currently serving in the country.

-In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since the 2006 coup,, which a multinational observer group assessed to be free and fair and broadly representative of the will of the Fijian people.
+In September 2014, Fiji held elections that restored a democratically elected government and parliament to Fiji for the first time since the 2006 coup,, which a multinational observer group assessed to be free, fair, and broadly representative of the will of the Fijian people.
 After 2014 elections, the United States reinitiated security assistance and lifted restrictions on U.S. financing assistance to the Government of Fiji that were put in place following in 2006.
 Fiji again held internationally observed national elections in 2018, which international observers deemed free and fair.

 U.S. Assistance to Fiji

 Fiji receives Foreign Military Financing (FMF) to equip its military and participates in the International Military Education and Training (IMET) program, which sends Fijian officers and senior enlisted personnel to professional military education and leadership development courses in the United States.
 The United States contributes U.S. Coast Guard and U.S. Navy air assets to regional Forum Fisheries Agency (FFA) operations that help Fiji protect earnings from fishing licenses in the country’s exclusive economic zone (EEZ).
 In 2019 Fiji signed a shiprider agreement with the United States and has hosted Fijian shipriders on patrol on U.S. Navy and Coast Guard vessels.
-Additionally, Fiji is a regular participant in U.S. Pacific Command sponsored workshops on topics including humanitarian assistance/disaster relief, maritime security, peacekeeping, and international humanitarian law.
+Additionally, Fiji is a regular participant in U.S. Indo-Pacific Command sponsored workshops on topics including humanitarian assistance/disaster relief, maritime security, peacekeeping, and international humanitarian law.